 What sleep equipment do I need for infants?

-(1) You must not put infants to sleep in infant or car seats.
+(1) You must not put infants to sleep in infant swings, car seats, or similar equipment.

 (2) You must provide each infant with a single-level crib (stacking cribs must not be used), infant bed, bassinet or playpen for napping until you and the parent agree that the child can safely use a mat, cot or other approved sleeping equipment.